-Quarterly sales are affected by seasonality and the timing of holidays.
-Largely due to the seasonal nature of the merchandise and the timing of marketing programs, the second quarter typically generates the greatest contribution to sales, and the first quarter the least.
-Due to seasonality the results of operations for any quarter are not necessarily indicative of the results of operations for the fiscal year.
-The table below sets forth selected consolidated financial data for the eight most recently completed quarters.
-This unaudited quarterly information has been prepared in accordance with IFRS.
-All references to "2016" are to the Company's fiscal year ending January 30, 2016, to "2015" are to the Company's fiscal year ended January 31, 2015.
+Due to seasonality and the timing of holidays, the results of operations for any quarter are not necessarily indicative of the results of operations for the fiscal year.
+The table below presents selected consolidated financial data for the eight most recently completed quarters.
+All references to "2018" are to the Company's fiscal year ended February 3, 2018 and "2017" are to the Company's fiscal year ended January 28, 2017.